5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 The PathMap defines the routings within the codec.
 Some routings are fixed (internal Mics) while others can be routed freely. some Nodes can even be both, input and output.
 The data has to be entered in the `PlatformsXY.xml` file (XY = number of the layout).

 ### Structure of `PlatformsXY.xml`
 The `PlatformXY.xml` contains the PathMap.
 It represents the routing of input and output devices of the Codec.
-The way inputs and outputs are organized within the hierarchy of the PathMap, defines whether or not inputs and outputs are switched automatically or have to be sitched manually in the System Preferences.
+The way inputs and outputs are organized within the hierarchy of the PathMap defines whether or not inputs and outputs are switched automatically or have to be switched manually in System Preferences.

 #### Switch-Mode
 In Switch-Mode, the output signal is re-routed from the current output to another one automatically, once a jack is plugged into the system.
 On Laptops for example, the internal speakers are muted and the signal is automatically re-routed to the Headphone or Line-out.
 Once the plug is pulled from the audio jack, the audio output is switched back to the internal speakers again.

+For Switch-Mode to work, certain conditions have to be met also: the Pin Complex Node must support "Detect" and the Pin Complex Node must be capable to connect to more than one Mixer Node.

-This has to be represented in the file structure of the Pathmap.
+This has to be represented in the file structure of the PathMap.
 Nodes you want to switch between have to be part of that same Array:

 - **PathMap**
 	- **Array 0** (Inputs)